collective/collective.auditlog/README.txt

 The audits are stored into a relational database.

-To configuration the relational database, go to Site Setup, then the Configuration Registry and search for `collective.auditlog.connectionstring`.
+To configuration the relational database, go to Site Setup, then the AuditLog Control Panel.
 The configuration string needs to be a valid SQLAlchemy connection string.

+The control panel also allows you to enable/disable tracking of actions performed on working copies.